The Return of Fauna in a Planted Forest

 The bird enchantment

-For those who today walk through the trails of the Private Reserve of Natural Heritage Bulcão Farm and hear the beautiful symphony of birds chirping, it becomes difficult to imagine the kind of degradation that took place in that area in the end of the 80's.
+For those who walk through the trails of the Private Reserve of Natural Heritage Bulcão Farm today, and hear the beautiful symphony of birds chirping, it's difficult to imagine the kind of degradation that took place in that area in the end of the 80's.

-Having the green be reestablished in the areas that once were eroded, animals soon started making their way back.
-The first monitoring of the fauna was finalized in 2006 – seven years after the start of reforestation – and identified that there already lived 172 bird species, belonging to 49 families and 19 orders.
+Once greenery was restored to the areas that once were eroded, animals soon started making their way back.
+The first monitoring of the fauna was finalized in 2006 – seven years after the start of reforestation – and identified that there were 172 bird species already living there, belonging to 49 families and 19 orders.

 Red-browed Parrot (Amazona rhodocorytha) (2012) by Instituto Terra's Collection/Photo by Leonardo MerçonInstituto Terra